On this page

 Evidence of identity

-You need to provide documents showing evidence of age and identity when you apply.
+When you apply you'll need to provide documents showing evidence of age and identity.

 Medical conditions